 This tutorial shows you how to install WordPress on your web hosting account.
-While that may sound complicated, it’s actually pretty easy.
-WordPress is sort of famous for its legendary five minute installation.
+While that may sound complicated, it’s pretty easy.
+WordPress is famous for its legendary five-minute installation.
 That’s not an exaggeration either.
 If anything you’ll have WordPress up and running in well under five minutes.
 Once you’ve got all the pieces in place, that is.

-If you do need to perform a manual installation here are the things you’ll need to line up before you start:
+If you do need to perform a manual installation be sure to line up the following before you start: